A brief history of the Goblin Tribes on the mortal plane of Athien during the Nescienwyn Period

 “We shall not fear what the Deep shapes.
 The earth gives and takes as it wills.”
 Brinea Tor - First of the Wise Mothers, Deathien Grotto

 By the time the Druma noticed, the infestation had already hollowed the heart of their network.
 The Great Mushroom collapsed, and within the year, the once-mighty Grotto battled suffocation and starvation.
+Word spread of the infestation, and the Grotto was quarantined.
+A limb severed to protect the rest of the Goblin Grottos from contamination.

 To this day, the Council teaches the Lesson of Druma: